AlawysDelta/scarpe/README.md

 This is where most of the action is happening right now, and to have the full Scarpe experience _today_ this is probably what you want to do.

 ```
+# dependencies - Mac version
+brew install portaudio pkg-config # for sound!
+# dependencies - Ubuntu Linux version
+sudo apt install libgtk-3-dev libwebkit2gtk-4.0-dev libportaudio2

+for any other linux or windows. please see the webview docs for your [platform](https://github.com/webview/webview#prerequisites)

 # get it
 git clone http://github.com/scarpe-team/scarpe
 cd scarpe; bundle install

 # run it
 ./exe/scarpe examples/button.rb --dev
 ```

+If you are using Visual Studio Code, you can use this [extension](https://github.com/gintama91/Scarpe-Vscode-Extension).
+This extension simplifies the process of executing commands by eliminating the need to repeatedly type lengthy file paths, resulting in a more efficient and productive development experience.

 ### Finer details